Sir-Teo/pstat-174-final-project/README.md

 ![](pstat174-final-project_files/figure-markdown_github/unnamed-chunk-21-1.png)

 Which looks pretty normal, despite a larger peak at the center.
-Next we will plot out the Residues
+Next we will plot out the residuals

 ``` r
 mean(model1_res)